About the course…

-Not only will you be looking at a wide range of high profile real life cases, you will also find out about the offences themselves, how they came to court, how the judge can sentence a convicted criminal and how the solicitors, barristers, magistrates and juries interact.
+You will find out about the offences themselves, how they came to court, how the judge can sentence a convicted criminal and how solicitors, barristers, magistrates and juries interact.